-– by consultation of the Member States as soon as the text has been adopted by the relevant Study Group at its meeting or by correspondence;
+– by consultation of the Member States as soon as the text has been adopted by the relevant Study Group;

 – if justified, at a Radiocommunication Assembly.

-10.4.3 At the Study Group meeting where a draft is adopted or where it is decided to seek adoption by Study Group correspondence, the Study Group shall decide to submit the draft new or revised Recommendation for approval either at the next Radiocommunication Assembly or by consultation of the Member States, unless the Study Group has decided to use the PSAA procedure as described in § 10.3.
+13.2.3.3 At the Study Group meeting where a draft new or revised Question is adopted, the Study Group shall decide to submit the draft new or revised Question for approval either at the next Radiocommunication Assembly or by consultation of the Member States.

-10.4.4 When it is decided to submit a draft for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.
+13.2.3.4 When it is decided to submit a draft new or revised Question for approval, with detailed justification, to the Radiocommunication Assembly, the Study Group Chairman shall inform the Director and request that he takes the necessary action to ensure that it is included in the agenda for the Assembly.

-10.4.5 When it is decided to submit a draft for approval by consultation, the following conditions and procedures apply.
+13.2.3.5 When it is decided to submit a draft new or revised Question for approval by consultation, the following conditions and procedures apply:

-10.4.5.1 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Recommendation, according to one of the methods in § 10.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the proposal.
-This request shall be accompanied by the complete final text of the draft new Recommendation, or the complete final text, or modified parts of, the revised Recommendation.
+13.2.3.5.1 For the application of the approval procedure by consultation, within one month of a Study Group’s adoption of a draft new or revised Question, according to § 13.2.2, the Director shall request Member States to indicate within two months whether they approve or do not approve the proposal.
+This request shall be accompanied by the complete final text of the draft new or revised Question.

-10.4.5.2 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Recommendation.
-This advice should be accompanied by the complete final texts, or revised parts of the texts, for information only.
+13.2.3.5.2 The Director shall also advise Sector Members participating in the work of the relevant Study Group under the provisions of Article 19 of the Convention, that Member States are being asked to respond to a consultation on a proposed new or revised Question.
+This advice should be accompanied by the complete final texts for information only.

-10.4.5.3 If 70 per cent or more of the replies from Member States indicate approval, the proposal shall be accepted.
+13.2.3.5.3 If 70 per cent or more of the replies from Member States indicate approval, the proposal shall be accepted.
 If the proposal is not accepted, it shall be referred back to the Study Group.

 Any comments received along with responses to the consultation shall be collected by the Director and submitted to the Study Group for consideration.

-10.4.5.4 Those Member States who indicate that they do not approve the draft new or revised Recommendation shall provide their reasons and should be invited to participate in the future consideration by the Study Group and its Working Parties and Task Groups.
+13.2.3.5.4 Those Member States who indicate that they do not approve the draft new or revised Question shall provide their reasons and should be invited to participate in the future consideration by the Study Group and its Working Parties and Task Groups.

-10.4.6 Should minor, purely editorial amendments or correction of evident oversights or inconsistencies in the text as presented for approval be necessary, the Director may correct these with the agreement of the Chairman of the relevant Study Group(s).
+13.2.3.6 Should minor, purely editorial amendments or correction of evident oversights or inconsistencies in the text as presented for approval be necessary, the Director may correct these with the agreement of the Chairman of the relevant Study Group(s).